l4mbd0x/Greenity/README.md

 My Funtoo awesome wm config file based on the zenburn theme (3.5.6)

 The config requires:
+-gears

 -vicious

 -treesome

--scrot (Screenshot for X)
+-beautiful

 -xscreensaver

 -urxvt (rxvt-unicode)

+-scrot (Screenshot for X)

 Has:
+-Treesome layout

+-Simple mem widget

 -Simple cpu graph widget

--Simple mem widget
+-Default awesome date widget

 -Simple download/upload net widget
--Default date widget

 -Prtsc screenshot to ~/screenshots
--Treesome layout

 -Xscreensaver controlling locking and its keybinded activation.

 Obs: clone and copy the awesome directory directly to your ~/.config/awesome

+Note for Funtoo/Gentoo users:
+Don't forget to emerge pixbuf with X jpeg USE flags (X is dispensable if you don't use GUI)